 - God gives good gifts for the edification of the church and the world.
 One of his gifts is the ability to create beautiful things–this includes poetry.
 Some have only the gift of appreciation, but even so, I think we need to make as much of these gifts as possible so as to honour the giver.

 It is certainly true that God probably doesn’t notice the difference between our best attempts and our blemished ones, for they are offerings of a sincere, but fallen people.
 But does God need our songs and sheep?
 When God’s people are commanded to sacrifice the best lamb, grain or ox, it is for our sake.
-It is a reflection of how we think of him.
+It is a reflection and a reminder of how we are to think of him.

 In the name of edifying the church, I will write a series of posts to help would-be lyricists take some steps toward becoming poets.
 These posts will also be useful for those who choose the songs we sing each Sunday, as they too will be equipped to better judge the poetic from the prosaic.As we bring the sacrifice praise to the altar don't we want it to be the best of the flock?
 Should we not strive to present songs of praise that are excellent, not just musically but lyrically as well?Click To Tweet

 My assumption is that most of those who write the songs we sing in corporate worship started as musicians.
 Some of the more passionate and gifted move on to writing their own music.
 It is natural that some of these would, then, try their hand at writing a song, lyrics and all.
 What they may not realize is that developing the skills to write great lyrics takes at least as much time as it takes to master an instrument.
 If Malcolm Gladwell is to be believed, the typical worship leader took at least 10,000 hours to develop their skill at playing the piano or guitar.
 To write the lyrics of that song will require another 10,000 hours to develop the poet’s skill.